 You don’t have to choose just one method, and every business will have different audience requirements.
 For instance, you could publish one longer, well-researched blog post a month and supplement it with weekly videos.

 In the end, you’ll have to choose what works best for you — and what works best for your audience.
+To help set up a regular publishing schedule, use a content calendar.

 How can I know what works best for me?